Dixith1196/THE-HUNT/Harika/README.md

 2. Divided the tasks among the team members.
 3. Understanding the requirements(RFP)of the project.
 4. Clarifying the doubts by collaborating with team members.
+5. Discussed about the technologies to be used in the project.
 5. Developed ER diagrams and relationships among the entities.

     [Github commit link](https://github.com/Dixith1196/THE-HUNT/commit/11cfaaa622335c406ba8d1059c96b0835815f736)